intelligent-soft-robots/learning_table_tennis_from_scratch/readme.md

 and the simulated robot will mirror the motion of the pseudo-real robot (HYSR - HYbrid Sim to Real, see this [publication](https://arxiv.org/pdf/2006.05935.pdf)).

-After start, the mujoco simulation hangs and wait for a configuration.
+After starting, the mujoco simulations hang and wait for configuration.

 ## start the control executables